Jim Burwell

-James Burwell (March 23, 1898 – September 8, 1974), known as Jim B. or Jimmy B., was one of the Alcoholics Anonymous (AA) founding members.
+James M. Burwell (March 23, 1898 – September 8, 1974), also known as Jim B., was an American man who was one of Alcoholics Anonymous (AA) founding members.
 He was among the first ten members of AA on the East Coast, and was responsible for starting Alcoholics Anonymous in Philadelphia and Baltimore.
 Later in life, he and Rosa, his wife, moved to San Diego, California and were instrumental in the growth of AA there.

-His most crucial contribution at the founding of AA came from his atheism—or as he later termed it, his "militant agnosticism."
+His most crucial contribution at the founding of AA came from his atheism—or as he later termed it, his "militant agnosticism".
 He argued strongly with the early group in New York that it needed to tone down what he called the "God bit".
 This resulted in the much more inclusive "Higher Power" and "God as we understand Him" concepts that are now so closely associated with Alcoholics Anonymous.

-This compromise was crucial—without it, AA would probably not have survived at all, much less have reached the number of people it has worldwide today.
-Jim B.'s contribution to Alcoholics Anonymous is considered second only to that of AA's two co-founders, Bill W. and Dr Bob.
+Although after a relapse, Burwell came to accept the spiritual aspects of Alcoholics Anonymous.